- When a player and an opponent are running for the ball, neither player may charge or push the other except shoulder-to-shoulder.

 - If the ball hits a goal post or crossbar, where the ball lands.

-- In open play, any player may lift or support a player from the same team.
-Players who support or lift a team-mate must lower the player to the ground safely as soon as the ball is won by a player of either team.
+- In open play, any player may lift or support a team-mate.
+Players who do so must lower that player to the ground safely as soon as the ball is won by either team.
 Sanction: Free-kick.

 - A player must not do anything that is against the spirit of good sportsmanship.